yukiseno/jquerynativePHPapi/ARCHITECTURE.md

 ## Overview

-This is a **production-ready native PHP e-commerce API** demonstrating professional architecture principles, security practices, and scalable design patterns.
+This is a **native PHP e-commerce API** demonstrating professional architecture principles, security practices, and scalable design patterns.

 ### Design Philosophy